-Seasoned cast-Iron is one of the most versatile pieces of cookware that you can use in your kitchen or over a campfire.
-It can be used for cooking a wide variety of foods, ranging from fried eggs to deep-fried fries.
-After hundreds of years of using cast-iron people are looking for an answer to this question – What utensils can I use on cast iron?
+Seasoned cast iron is one of the most versatile pieces of cookware that you can use in your kitchen or over a campfire.
+It can be used for cooking various foods, ranging from fried eggs to deep-fried fries.
+After hundreds of years of using cast iron, people are still looking for an answer to this question – What are the best utensils for cast iron?

-Best spatula and utensils for cast iron skillets, pots, and pans are made from heavy-duty stainless steel.
+The best utensils for cast iron are made from heavy-duty stainless steel, wood, and silicone.
 Beveled edges assist with easy turning and prevent food from sticking and breaking up.
-Wide flat edges help the utensil glide over the surface preventing damage, sturdy long handles protect the users from burns.
+Wide, flat edges help the utensil glide over the surface, preventing damage, and sturdy, long handles protect the users from burns.

 Choosing the Best Utensils for Cast-Iron Cookware?

 Seasoned cast-iron cookware has a non-stick surface that is accomplished by keeping the surface area seasoned.
-This seasoning not only keeps the cooking area non-stick but also protects the cast-iron itself from rust and corrosion.
+This seasoning keeps the cooking area non-stick and protects the cast iron skillet from rust and corrosion.

-This means that selecting the correct utensils not only protects the cooking surface but prevents your food from sticking and burning on its surface over a longer period of time.
+This means that selecting the correct utensils protects the cooking surface and prevents your food from sticking and burning on its surface over a longer period.

-Consider these 4 things when choosing utensils to use on any cast-iron surface
+Consider these four things when choosing utensils to use on any cast-iron surface;

 1. Stainless Steel vs Hardened Stainless Steel

 You should always choose hardened stainless steel over stainless steel when using cast iron cookware this is why.
-Cast-iron is not regular cookware it is harder than stainless steel.
+Cast iron is not regular cookware.
+It is harder than stainless steel.
 Stainless steel is too soft to be used as an everyday tool because it will damage the surface of your iron pots and pans.
-The surface could lose its nonstick properties as well as being open to rust and corrosion.
-Not to mention the damage the utensil will sustain.
+The surface could lose its nonstick properties and be open to rust and corrosion, not to mention the damage the utensil will sustain.

 2. Utensil Design